 Politically he would class himself as a Child of Margeret Thatcher, that is he came from a normal working family one where he was encouraged to work hard and better himself, so the boy from burton bettered himself educationally and professionally.
 Even meeting her in 1991 after the first Gulf War, never though forgetting everyone can have the chance if encouraged too.
 Believing that local employment is best and innovators are the lead in local employment.
 Not everyone can work due to circumstances beyond their control so Ian truly and passionately believes that this group needs special support, be that from nation or local government or better still from local groups who know the area.
 It is sometimes a game of chance with life, that though can be altered if people are pointed or encouraged to take those chances.

 As for hobbies, Ian has a wide and varied range of interests.
 He enjoys local history, Rugby and all kinds of music.
-Ian’s best hobby though is his family, playing with the children, doing the garden ( a very new hobby) and eating.
-This has also been expanded as this ex soldier enjoys Red Arrow watching and like West Lindsey never tires of them.
+As this ex-soldier enjoys Red Arrow watching and like West Lindsey never tires of them.